-While considerable information is available on evidence-based research, reports regarding evidence-based practice may conflict or be confusing.
+While considerable information is available on evidence-based practice, reports regarding evidence-based practice may conflict or be confusing.
 The practitioner is often challenged to determine which studies are most credible and relevant and how to compare conflicting or inconclusive results on the same program model from different studies.
-The following resources and tips suggest strategies for finding and assessing evidence-based research.
+The following resources and tips suggest strategies for finding and selecting evidence-based research.

 Selecting and Implementing Programs